asttle/lambda-scripts/README.md

 ## 1. Unused EBS volumes
 ### Purpose - Cost optimisation
-- This lambda will help until unused ebs volumes associated with your EC2 instances.
+- This lambda will help until unused ebs volumes associated with your EC2 instances for more than 15 days.
 This will help us reduce cost.

 ## 2. Spot interruption handling notification
 ### Purpose - Intimate developers of potential unavailability of nodes